DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Azure - Telemetric Rules/KEYNOA.md

 ![KEYNOA](/img/KEYNOA/Thingsboard/ChooseCAName.png)

 8a-3.
-Basic details of CA are auto loaded.
+Basic details of CA are automatically loaded.
 The fields can be modified to suit the CA.

 ![KEYNOA](/img/KEYNOA/Thingsboard/CABasicDetails.png)

 8a-4.
 The values in "Issuer Details" determine the device's certificate content when a device is provisioned later.
 Select MQTT in the dropdown `Load default values for` to load the default issuer configuration for an MQTT use case.
 Fields are autofilled with relevant values, but can be modified.
-The content `$(serial)`in the field `Serial Number` and `Common Name` states that the Common Name field in the certificate will contain the serial number of the respective device.
+The content `$(serial)`in the fields `Serial Number` and `Common Name` states that the Common Name field in the certificate will contain the serial number of the respective device.
 Click on "Submit" to create a new CA.

 ![KEYNOA](/img/KEYNOA/Thingsboard/IssuerDetails.png)